golemfactory/golem-docs/src/pages/docs/creators/dapps/troubleshooting.md

 **Retrieving complete logs from the provider**

-Currently, a requestor user only has access to logs of the yagna daemon and dapp runtime.
+Currently, a requestor user only has access to logs of the `yagna` service and dapp runtime.
 Logs from the provider side are not retrievable.
 One way to mitigate this, is to run the `goth` utility to have access to provider-side logs - to learn more.

 **Bad default listening address**